alexmojaki/snoop/README.md

     - Anything with a `write` method, e.g. `sys.stdout` or a file object.
     - Any callable with a single string argument, e.g. `logger.info`.
  - `color`: determines whether the output includes escape characters to display colored text in the console.
 If you see weird characters in your output, your console doesn't support colors, so pass `color=False`.
-    - By default this is `out.isatty()`, which is usually true for stdout and stderr but will be false if they are redirected or piped.
-Pass `True` if you want to force coloring.
+    - Code is syntax highlighted using [Pygments](http://pygments.org/), and this argument is passed as the style.
+You can choose a different color scheme by passing a string naming a style (see [this gallery](https://help.farbox.com/pygments.html)) or a style class.
+The default style is monokai.
-    - On Windows, [`colorama`](https://github.com/tartley/colorama) is used to display the colors if `out.isatty()`.
-If this causes problems and your console can actually support colors fine, pass `use_colorama=False` or uninstall colorama.
+    - By default this parameter is set to `out.isatty()`, which is usually true for stdout and stderr but will be false if they are redirected or piped.
+Pass `True` or a style if you want to force coloring.
     - To see colors in the PyCharm Run window, edit the Run Configuration and tick "Emulate terminal in output console".
  - `prefix`: Pass a string to start all snoop lines with that string so you can grep for them easily.
  - `columns`: This specifies the columns at the start of each output line.
 You can pass a string with the names of built in columns separated by spaces or commas.
 These are the available columns: